AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 This article will introduce the integration instructions for the Flux Images Generation API, which can generate official Flux images by inputting custom parameters.

-Next, we will introduce the integration instructions for the Flux Images Generation API.

 ## Application Process

 To use the API, you need to first apply for the corresponding service on the [Flux Images Generation API](https://platform.acedata.cloud/documents/6b9197c5-7a3f-4878-a43f-7f94e7e66394) page.
 After entering the page, click the "Acquire" button, as shown in the image below: